querkmachine/beeps.website/blog/2022-07-28-discovery-faq.md

 ## θΔ?
 What's this?

 θΔ (theta-delta) is a [furtive shibboleth](https://en.wikipedia.org/wiki/Shibboleth#Furtive_shibboleths) used by non-humans as a way of identifying one another, without being recognised by those unfamiliar with the symbolism.
+I've started placing it on some of my public-facing profiles.

 The use of the theta-delta symbols originated in the [the therian community](https://en.wikipedia.org/wiki/Therianthropy#Modern_therianthropy).
 Theta was chosen for it's similarity to the word 'therian'.
 Delta for its mathematical usage representing difference; in this case, difference from humanity.

 Although the symbolism started with therians, it is no longer considered specific to that community.

+Specifically machine-identifying individuals sometimes swap the theta for the power symbol, forming ⏻Δ, though this isn't in widespread usage.

 Edit (2022-07-29): Added question.

+Edit (2022-07-30): Expanded answer.

+Edit (2022-08-01): Added information about ⏻Δ.